 Does your firm rely upon Microsoft Office properties, such as Author and Company within MS Word?
 Do you have Custom Properties such as Disposition, Document Number, or Security Classification?
-Do you need to have those properties migrate from the document to the related Content Server attributes when the document is added to Content Server?
+Do you need to have those properties migrate from the document to the related Content Suite attributes when the document is added to Content Suite?
 If so, PowerTools for Documents can help.

-Below is a screenshot of a customer's document showing some of the customer's Microsoft Office properties and a screenshot of the same properties in Content Server.
-None of the properties were keyed by the user into Content Server.
-With PowerTools for Documents, when documents with Microsoft Office properties are detected, the related attributes in Content Server are automatically updated with the Microsoft Office properties.
+Below is a screenshot of a customer's document showing some of the customer's Microsoft Office properties and a screenshot of the same properties in Content Suite.
+None of the properties were keyed by the user into Content Suite.
+With PowerTools for Documents, when documents with Microsoft Office properties are detected, the related attributes in Content Suite are automatically updated with the Microsoft Office properties.
 Pretty slick.

 This functionality works with other properly configured properties too.
-In the screenshot below, all of the image properties, the “Exif_Properties”, were captured by PowerTools Viewer into the related Content Server Attributes.
+In the screenshot below, all of the image properties, the “Exif_Properties”, were captured by PowerTools Viewer into the related Content Suite Attributes.

 If you'd like to automatically tag documents as they're added to Content Suite, take a look at PowerTools for Documents - and quit doing manual data entry!
 Contact usfor a demo or, better yet, an evaluation license.